vasilisvg/layout-studies/readme.md

 ```

 So if we look at things liberally, *any text between 14em and 33em* is easy to read.
 These are the extremes I use in these layout studies.
 I'll mostly use a measure of around 24em.

+## Todo
+There are always things to do for this project.

+### More layouts
+I want examples from live sites.
+So if you know a site that uses a set of layouts that's not in this project, please make an issue with a link, and I'll create a version of it (or send a pull request with a working version).

+### Naming schemes
+I'd like to give names to certain types of layouts/grids, so it's easier to refer to them, and explain them.
+I have no idea about this at all.
+If you have a good idea, please let me know.

+### Technical architecture
+Right now, I write everything by hand.
+I'm not sure if I need anything more dynamic than plain HTML, CSS and a bit of JavaScript, but I can imagine that a more flexible approach could be handy in the future.
+Ideas and discussions are more than welcome.
+Feel free to open an issue.